How to get involved

 Make a real difference.

-Did you know it costs more than $50,000 to train a Guide Dog, Autism Assistance Dog, Facility Dog or Therapy Dog?
+Did you know it costs more than $50,000 to train a Guide Dog, Assistance Dog or Facility Dog?

 Our vital work means so much to people living with low vision or blindness, children with autism, and their families.
 With minimal Government funding and a growing demand for our specialist support, we rely on our dedicated supporters to help us raise much-needed funds and continue changing lives.

 There are many ways you can get involved: